puppetlabs/puppet-docs/source/pe/3.3/install_system_requirements.markdown

 Before installing Puppet Enterprise:

 * Ensure that your nodes are running a supported operating system.
-* Ensure that your puppet master and console servers are sufficiently powerful (see the [hardware section](#hardware-requirements) section below).
+* Ensure that your puppet master and console servers are sufficiently powerful (see the [hardware section](#hardware-requirements) below).
 * Ensure that your network, firewalls, and name resolution are configured correctly and all target servers are communicating.
 * Plan to install the puppet master server before the console server, and the console server before any agent nodes.
 If you are separating components, install them in this order:
     1. Puppet Master